Alsodes vanzolinii: Conservation status

 A. vanzolinii is threatened by habitat loss.
 Alsodes vanzolinii is one of the 18 Alsodes species, 16 of which are present in Chile.
 Currently, they are considered a critically endangered species by the IUCN (2010) and one of the most threatened Chilean anuran species due to the habitat destruction and expanding exotic tree plantations.
 It is necessary to increase survey efforts of new populations and how plantation managements, like herbicides and fertilisers are affecting them.

-Etymology

-The specific name vanzolinii honors Paulo Vanzolini, a Brazilian herpetologist and composer.